 Since graduating, she has kept herself busy job searching, networking, keeping up-to-date on happenings at her alma mater and launched this blog in May 2016.
 Other recent endeavors include contributing blog posts and submitting short stories online for writing contests (her most recent published in December 2016).
 She currently tutors, serves as a content creator for creative marketplace, YAYWORLD, and contributing writer for online literary magazine, HEAL(er) Mag.

-When she’s not writing or reading endless books, Kristin is job-searching, attending church and spending time with friends and family.
-Some of her fav shows include The Simpsons, This is Us, How to Get Away with Murder, America’s Got Talent, various shows on Investigation Discovery and new faves Chicago P.D. and Supergirl.
-She also plays piano from time to time, researches writing retreats and residencies and watches cat videos.
+When she’s not writing or reading endless books, Kristin attends church, volunteers, plays piano occasionally and listens to music from her favorite musician and role model, David Archuleta.
+Some of her favorite shows include The Simpsons, This is Us, America’s Got Talent, various shows on Investigation Discovery and new faves Chicago P.D. and Supergirl.
 Her other interests include singing, nature photography, nature walks, movies and a budding hobby for painting.